Moocar/linker/README.md

 Now that your new project is created, open the super project in the IDE of your choice.
 All your source files are under a single /src and the new project.clj has all the information required to start a repl.
-Now if you jump to a another project's function definition in your IDE, instead of taking you to the file inside the jar file, it will take you to the symlink file.
+Now if you jump to another project's function definition in your IDE, instead of taking you to the file inside the jar file, it will take you to the symlink file.
 So any edits will be made back to the original file.

 ### Creating new files